Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 - an allergy or infection (conjunctivitis)

-- blocked tear ducts (small tubes that tears drain into)
+- blocked tear ducts (the small tubes that tears drain into)

-- your eyelid drooping away from the eye (ectropion) or your eyelid turning inwards (entropion)
+- your eyelid drooping away from the eye (ectropion) or other eyelid problems

 - dry eye syndrome – this can cause your eyes to produce too many tears